 Here, we analysed that the rCFR of COVID-19 has changed over time (Fig. 3).
+[NEED TO MENTION THIS IN THE INTRODUCTION SECTION, SOMEHOW TO GIVE AN IMPRESSION OF WHAT WE ARE ACTUALLY GOING TO DO.
+THIS IS MY THOUGHTS NOW WHICH MAY CHANGE ONCE THE PAPER IS UPDATED].
 We also find out that the rCFR reached a lowest peak at 14 April 2021 (CFR = 1.42%) and then the trend started to increase.
 Not only used time-series model to identify the reason behind the increasing and decreasing trend of COVID-19 rCFR.
-We tried to find out the relationship between the rCFR of COVID-19 and country-level explanatory variables vary over time or they remain the same in two period through regression model.
-Here we applied the beta regression model separately for each dataset to investigate the association between possible explanatory variables and tried to get which variables affecting most in this periods.
+We tried to find out the relationship between the rCFR of COVID-19 and climatic factors through regression model.
+Here we applied the beta regression model separately for each dataset to investigate the association between climatic variables and tried to get which variables affecting most in this periods.

 Beta regression models: